Antin Infrastructure Partners: Investments

 In August 2011, Antin invested in the Spanish Andasol 1 and 2 solar power plants.
 After a 7 per cent tax on electricity production was imposed by the Spanish government in 2013, Antin sued the Spanish State.
 The Court of Arbitration of the World Bank acknowledged a compensation of €112 million to Antin.
 Eventually, Antin sold off the Andasol 1 and 2 power plants in 2017.

 In September 2014 it was announced that the Israeli conglomerate Delek Group was selling UK freeway services company Roadchef to Antin for £153 million.

 In September 2014 Antin bought UK motorway services company Roadchef for £153 million.

 Between 2014 and 2015, Antin acquired a 99 per cent stake in Central Area Transmission System, a natural gas transmission and processing system, from BG Group.

 In 2015, Antin acquired Amedes, a German company active in the sector of laboratory and health services.

 In 2017, Antin bought 60 per cent of the capital of the French clinic group Almaviva Santé from Gimv and UI Gestion.

 Since 2018, Antin has bought 82 per cent of Norwegian shipping company Sølvtrans.

 In May 2018, Antin acquired Idex.

 Antin invested in UK telecoms company CityFibre in 2018.

 In August 2019, Antin sold a minority stake in Eurofiber, a Dutch fiber-optic network, to PGGM, after having bought the company for 875 million Euros in 2015.

 In late 2019, Antin acquired the U.S. district energy assets of Veolia to establish Vicinity Energy.

 In late 2020, Antin acquired Babilou, a French nursery operator.
 In 2021, it acquired Pulsant, a provider of datacenter services.

 In 2022, CityFibre secured £4.9 billion in debt finance from banks and investors, among them Antin.

+In June 2024, Shepherd Building Group sold its Portakabin business to Antin for over £1.5bn.